Start Here

 There is no one-size-fits-all answer.

-The bigger question is whether the strategy works after considering:
+Ultimately, when it comes to SMSF, the bigger question is whether the strategy works after considering:

 • retirement goals